-(b) The county will place its allocation in a dedicated parks and recreation fund for future expenditure; or
+(b) The county will place its allocation in a dedicated parks and recreation fund for future expenditure; or in any given fiscal year.
+(3) Any county that does not certify by July 15 shall be deemed to have certified in accordance with subsection (2)(d) of this rule.

-(c) A combination of subsections (a) and (b) of this section; or (d) The county waives the use of its allocated revenues;
+(c) A combination of subsections (a) and (b) of this section; or

-(e) A county may elect to receive less than its allocated revenues in any given fiscal year.
+(d) The county waives the use of its allocated revenues; (e) A county may elect to receive less than its allocated revenues